Dunsborough Park: A home for sale next door to Wisley with gardens that look like they've been created by the RHS

-Dunsborough Park is a quite exceptional house – with 100 acres of gardens that are beyond exceptional.
-And they're looking for a new owner.
+Dunsborough Park is an exceptional house, but it's 100 acres of gardens are far beyond even that, with some of the finest privately-owned grounds in Britain.
+Now, they're looking for a new owner.

 How rare a find on the open market is a place like Dunsborough Park?
 We've been pondering this question for a few days now.